Retired professional footballer

 Jens joined Arsenal in 2003 and was a member of the Invincibles, playing every match in their unbeaten Premier League title-winning season in 2003/04.
 While at The Gunners, he also won the FA Cup in 2004/05 and was part of the squad who finished runners-up in the 2005/06 UEFA Champions League.

-On the international scene, Jens made his debut in 1998 and went on to earn 61 caps for his country, including appearances in the 2002 and 2006 World Cups.
-He was part of the Germany squad who finished runners-up in the 2002 FIFA World Cup.
+On the international scene, Jens made his debut in 1998, earning 61 caps for his country which included appearances in the 2002 and 2006 World Cups.

 During his playing career, Jens was voted UEFA Club Goalkeeper of the Year for the 1996/97 and 2005/06 season.
 He also holds the UEFA Champions League record for the most consecutive clean sheets, having not conceded a goal in 10 matches whilst at Arsenal.